Web-Wizards-ENTC/Transformer/README.md

   - Current ruleset supports only predefined thresholds.
   - Inference time may vary for larger image sets.

+**Phase 3:**
+  - Concurrent edits by multiple users may cause synchronization conflicts.
+  - Annotation changes are stored instantly but may experience slight UI refresh delays.

 ---

 ## API Endpoints Used